Products of Animal Origin

 As a result of the UK leaving the EU in 2020 and the end of the transition period on the 31 December 2020, the EU is now a third country and is required to follow the same rules applied to all other third countries.
 Therefore, as P&Rs apply to imports of commodities from third countries, P&R will now also apply to the EU.

-- When will I need an Export Health Certificate?
+- When do I need an Export Health Certificate?

-Export Health Certificate requirement will not come into force for animal products coming from EU and EFTA countries until the end of 2023, unless the products imported are subject to safeguard measures.
+Export Health Certificate requirement came into force for animal products coming from EU and EFTA countries on the 31st January 2024.

-Further information about requirements from July 2022 can be found on gov.uk
+Further information about requirements can be found on gov.uk

 - Where can I view the Export Health Certificates?